 Suggested boat tours in Moab

 Moab Dinner Cruise with Sound and Light Show.
-This is a great evening tour for those who want to relax after a busy day of sightseeing.
+This is the most popular boat tour in Moab!
+The evening tour is great for those who want to relax after a busy day of sightseeing.
 You start this 3-hour experience in a dining room overlooking the Colorado River, where you’ll enjoy a cowboy-style Dutch oven dinner (soft drinks included).
 From there you’ll join other guests on a large, slow-moving evening boat tour.

 As you travel, live commentary is provided by your guide.
 An accompanying vehicle shines a powerful spotlight on the canyon walls, creating a unique show of light and shadows that finishes with music.
 Ideal for the whole family, this is an especially good tour for couples looking for a romantic evening in Moab.